zcrayman/tut-rest/README.md

 Open up the project "Initial" at this point and you'll see that the "Life Preserver" diagram maps to the different packages under src/main/java.

-Inside the application's top level packages, i.e. com.yummynoodlebar, the package structure is broken down as:
+Inside the core application's top level packages, i.e. com.yummynoodlebar.core, the package structure is broken down as:

 * *domain* - This package's purpose is to contain the components that cleanly capture the application's core domain concepts.
 These classes are a manifestation of the [ubiquitous language](http://martinfowler.com/bliki/UbiquitousLanguage.html) of the core domain.